MusclePete/Pilllinklauncher/README.md

 Notes

 Website Links: Use valid web addresses (e.g., https://example.com).
 Some defaults like localhost:7860 only work if you have a local server running.
 Port Issues: If the form doesn’t load, port 7860 might be busy.
-Edit link_programmer.py, find demo.launch(), and change it to demo.launch(port=7861).
+Edit link_programmer.py:
+Click link_programmer.py on GitHub.
+Click the pencil icon, find demo.launch(), change to demo.launch(port=7861), and commit with a message like “Change Gradio port”.

 Permissions: If you see errors, right-click setup_and_run.bat and select "Run as administrator".
 Browsers: The generated webpage works in Chrome, Firefox, Edge, or similar.

 Troubleshooting

-Python Not Found: Run python --version in Command Prompt.
-If it fails, install Python and ensure it’s in PATH.
+Python Not Found: Open Command Prompt (search "cmd" in Windows) and run python --version.
+If it fails, install Python and ensure “Add to PATH” is checked.
 Gradio Won’t Install: Ensure you’re online.
-Try pip install gradio in the virtual environment (after source venv/bin/activate or venv\Scripts\activate).
+Contact someone familiar with Python if needed, as this is unsupported.
-Form Doesn’t Load: Check the terminal for the correct URL or errors.
+Form Doesn’t Load: Check the terminal for the URL or errors.
 Try a different browser or port (e.g., 7861).
-No Download Link: Make sure inputs are valid and click "Save Custom Link Maker" again.
+No Download Link: Ensure inputs are valid and click "Save Custom Link Maker" again.
 Check the browser console (F12 > Console) for errors.

 Support
 This program is provided as-is with no support.
 There are no guarantees it will work perfectly, and no updates or fixes will be provided.
 Use it at your own risk.
 For help with Python or Gradio, check: